 Danny Cup Choy

-Danny Cup Choy serves as director of government relations, assisting clients as a lobbyist at the state legislature, administrative agencies and city councils.
+Danny Cup Choy serves as vice president, assisting clients as a lobbyist at the state legislature, administrative agencies and city councils.
 He has provided strategic state and federal government affairs leadership to organizations in healthcare, education, small business, and contractors for Department of Defense.
 He was named a Hero in Healthcare by Pacific Business News and is a graduate of Loyola Marymount University.
 He has a master's degree in education and previously served as a member of the Native Hawaiian Education Council.